askohnial/repo2/README.md

 #now using scp in build
 #scp caps P option used now
 #added docker command to docker server to build image and push image to dockerhub registry
+#image push to dockerhub and pull , run container too